elasticio/api-docs/source/includes/_auth-secrets.md

 ```

 This resource allows you to delete the Auth-secret.
-You can't delete an Auth-client, while it has one or more secrets
-attached.

 ### HTTP Request